About Us

 Real-world examples make it easier to understand how sales calculations work.
 Let’s see how different industries track their growth.

 The e-commerce industry is affected by online ads, sales, and how people shop.
-You can easily sell more by offering discounts, updating product listings, and improving the shopping experience for your customers.
+You can easily sell more by offering discounts, updating product listings, and improving experience for your customers.

 It’s also important to keep track of things like how many people buy, how much they spend, and how much it costs to get new customers.
 This helps businesses make better decisions and grow.